 5. How much do you want to spend?

-And finally of course, the price.
-But in fact it's not so much about what you want to pay, as making sure you get what you pay for.
-Everybody has a budget, but whatever the price it's not always easy to see at first glance, or even first sit, whether your desired sofa is a great deal or a one season wonder.
+Whatever the price it's not always easy to see at first glance, or even first sit, whether your desired sofa is a great deal or a one season wonder.
 This is especially true if you're shopping online.